 Leadership

-From left: Sister Mary Ann Daly, Councilor; Sister Mary Mc Cormack, Assistant to the President; Sister Donna Dodge, President; Sister Margaret O’Brien, Assistant to the President, Sisters Sheila Brosnan, and Margaret Egan, Councilors.
+From left: Sister Mary Ann Daly, Councilor; Sister Mary Mc Cormick, Assistant to the President; Sister Donna Dodge, President; Sister Margaret O’Brien, Assistant to the President, Sisters Sheila Brosnan, and Margaret Egan, Councilors.

-The Sisters of Charity of New York are an ecclesial community, called to share in the mission of Jesus, in the spirit of St. Vincent de Paul and St. Elizabeth Ann Seton.
-Our structures of government exist to facilitate this mission:
+The Sisters of Charity of New York are an ecclesial community, called to share in the mission of Jesus, in the spirit of Saints Vincent de Paul and Louise de Marillac.
+Our structures of government exist to facilitate this mission.
+They provide for the growth of the members of the Congregation as we discern God’s call in this evolving world, and for the responsible administration of the material resources of the Congregation.
+(SC-NY Constitution, 2020)

 Executive Council